To thoroughly and methodically analyze accomplishment against specific goals and criteria.

 The ability to make or bring a new concept or idea into existence; marked by the ability or power to create.

-1. A limit to a design process.
-Constraints may be such things as appearance, funding, space, materials, and human capabilities.
-2. A limitation or restriction.
+A limit to a design process.
+These may be such things as appearance, funding, space, materials, and human capabilities.

-1. An iterative decision-making process that produces plans by which resources are converted into products or systems that meet human needs and wants or solve problems.
-2. A plan or drawing produced to show the look and function or workings of something before it is built or made.
-3. A decorative pattern.
+An iterative decision-making process that produces plans by which resources are converted into products or systems that meet human needs and wants or solve problems.

 A written plan that identifies a problem to be solved, its criteria, and its constraints.
-The design brief is used to encourage thinking of all aspects of a problem before attempting a solution.
+They are used to encourage thinking of all aspects of a problem before attempting a solution.

-A systematic problem-solving strategy, with criteria and constraints, used to develop many possible solutions to solve a problem or satisfy human needs and wants and to winnow (narrow) down the possible solutions to one final choice.
+A systematic problem-solving strategy, with criteria and constraints, used to develop many possible solutions to solve a problem or satisfy human needs and wants and to narrow down the possible solutions to one final choice.

 A person who designs any of a variety of things.
 This usually implies the task of creating drawings or in some ways uses visual cues to organize his or her work.